finos/morphir-scala/examples/morphir-elm-projects/unit-test-framework/example-project-tests/ReadMe.md

-## Test Usage
+## Examples

-This morphir project exists to provide a framework for running tests.
+This project exists to let use test the unit testing functionality itself, and as a reference for how tests can be written.

-Note that there is no actual code in this project for executing said tests; instead, the generated IR should be used by a backend which recognizes the types defined here.